What's the Point of a Foil Character in Literature?

 For example, let's say your protagonist is a stubborn and headstrong detective who always works alone.
 By introducing a foil character who is more collaborative and willing to seek help from others, you can emphasize your protagonist's flaws and limitations.
 In turn, this relationship can create tension and conflict within the story as the protagonist struggles to overcome their weaknesses and work with others to achieve their goals.

 A well-crafted foil character can add more layers to your plot than an onion (or ogre).
-I mean, who doesn’t love a good story with twists and turns, unexpected revelations, and a rich tapestry of character development?
+I mean, who doesn't love a good story with twists and turns, unexpected revelations, and rich character development?
 A foil character can be the secret ingredient that takes your plot from bland to deliciously complex.

 Examples of Foil Characters